Trams in

 Mostly mixed traffic from Nationaltheatret to Storo

-(Birkelunden is off street)
+Birkelunden is off street

-10 minutes to Jar before 8:00 pm, 20 minutes after
+Service frequency 10 minutes to Jar before 8:00 pm,

-46 minutes to Jar mid-days
+Running time 46 minutes to Jar mid-days

 Route 17

-Separate ROW Rikshospitalet to John Colletts plass
+Right of way Private right of way Rikshospitalet to John Colletts plass

 Mixed traffic from John Colletts plass to Grefsen St

-Service frequency: 10 minutes until 8:00 pm weekdays, 6:00 pm Saturdays
+10 minutes until 8:00 pm weekdays, 6:00 pm Saturdays

-(15 during the summer, mid June to mid August)
+15 during the summer, mid June to mid August

-20 minutes after 8:00 pm weekdays, 6:00 pm Saturdays,
+20 minutes after 8 pm weekdays, 6 pm Saturdays, 11:45 am Sundays

 30 minutes before 11:00 am Sundays

-Running time: 34 minutes mid-days; 31 minutes evenings
+31 minutes evenings

 Route 18